VidithPhillips/xai/README.md

-# Explainable AI (XAI) Interactive Learning Platform

-An interactive 3D web application for learning about Explainable AI concepts and techniques.
-This platform provides visualizations and explanations to help understand how AI models work and how to make them more interpretable.
+# XAI Explorer

+An interactive learning platform for Explainable AI concepts.

 ## Features

-- Interactive 3D visualizations of neural networks and decision processes
+- Interactive 3D visualizations
-- Explanations of key XAI concepts and techniques
+- Explanations of key XAI concepts
-- Interactive examples demonstrating LIME, SHAP, counterfactuals, and more
-- Responsive design for desktop and mobile devices
+- Examples of feature importance, local explanations, and counterfactuals

 ## Technologies Used

-- HTML5, CSS3, JavaScript
 - Three.js for 3D visualizations
 - D3.js for data visualizations
-- Modern CSS features (Grid, Flexbox, animations)
+- Vanilla JavaScript for interactivity

+Updated: [Current Date and Time]

 ## Usage